 We therefore recommend you consider such factors, particularly when analysing data from countries that used a paper and pencil questionnaire.
 After pooling the data of both waves, we recommend creating a variable that identifies for each respondent who participated in both Wave 1 and Wave 2, whether birth month and birth year were reported consistently.
 This variable takes two values: The value 0 indicating that both variables contain identical information in both waves.
 The value 1 indicates that one or both of the variables show an inconsistency across waves.
 For respondents with a score 0, we can recommend the use of the GGS as a panel without restrictions.
 For respondents with a score 1, we find at least one inconsistency on at least one of the variables.
 We recommend using these respondents for panel analyses with caution, advising data users to run robustness checks including and excluding those respondents.

 The easiest solution is to use the using option when opening a stata file.
 For example:

 This would only open sections 3 & 6 of the dataset but you can adjust it so it includes the sections you want to include or exclude.

-The variables arid and brid represent the unique ID for individuals in the wave 1 & 2 data and can be used to match respondents across the waves.
+The variables arid and brid represent the unique ID for individuals (within country) in the wave 1 & 2 data and can be used to match respondents across the waves.
 When merging wave 1 & 2 using the consolidated files, remember to use both country and arid/brid to uniquely identify respondents.